yvesheri4/starter-hugo-academic/content/home/demo-hero.md

 #   css_class: fullscreen
 ---

 *Hi, I’m Yves.
-My interests center on plasma physics, charged-particle dynamics, and computational modeling, with a strong emphasis on numerical simulation and data-driven methods.
-I also enjoy computer science, history, and film, which shape how I think about science and storytelling.*
+My interests center on plasma physics, charged-particle dynamics, and computational modeling, working on numerical simulation and data-driven methods.
+I also enjoy history, and film, which shape how I think about science and storytelling.*

 Here are some useful links: